Overview

 signInAnonymously(auth)

-The generated credentials are stored in the browser: the user cannot access the account from other devices, and cannot recover the account if credentials are lost.
+The generated credentials are stored in the browser: the user cannot access the account from another device, and cannot recover the account if credentials are lost.

-- doesn't trigger the beforeUserCreated() blocking function (not supported yet).
+- it doesn't trigger the blocking beforeUserCreated() cloud function (as of now).

 check if the account is anonymous